jriguera/ansible-ironic-standalone/doc/README.rst

 This guide is focused on Ironic as standalone service to deploy baremetal servers.
-It describes how it works and if you think that something is incomplete or incorrect, please feel free to create a PR (pull request) with your changes.
+It describes how it works and if you think that something is incomplete or incorrect, please feel free to create a PR (Pull Request) with your updates.

-http://docs.openstack.org/developer/ironic/deploy/user-guide.html
+Also, you can have a look at the Ironic user guide at http://docs.openstack.org/developer/ironic/deploy/user-guide.html

 Ironic Components